 “We live in an age of unprecedented disinformation, misinformation, and outright lying by those in power.” – Eric Schlosser, author of Fast Food Nation

 The bottom line is that attempts to normalize Trump, to regard him through the lens of past presidential behavior, is misguided and constricts the ability to perceive the reality unfolding before their eyes.
-It is critically important that Trump not be seen as a “president” in any way, and seen as the person he really is; they need to strip away preconceived notions of what they think a president must be and how a president must behave – once and for all.
+It is critically important that Trump not be seen through the lens of “another American president” in any way, but seen as the person he really is; they need to strip away preconceived notions of what they think a president must be and how a president must behave – once and for all.
 They must stop trying to fit a round peg into a square hole.
 To repeat: Trump is not normal, his behavior is abnormal.
 Just as one is capable of knowing when a child is sick without being a doctor, anyone can see that Trump’s behavior is sick without being a psychiatrist.

 Some recommended publications: